Posts for: #Security

 Architecture Improvements for a Startup

-Prior to work on this company I was able to get four AWS certifications and also participating in a few projects that required knowledge in AWS, but nothing compared with what I was able to achieve during this time.
+Prior to working at this company, I earned four AWS certifications and participated in several projects that required AWS knowledge, but nothing compared to what I achieved during my time here.

-You might be thinking how I end up collaborating with architecture and infrastructure if I was originally hired to fill a position as a backend engineer, the truth is that I was extremely lucky, there were some managerial changes in the company and after a few months of starting my journey here, a new CTO was introduced to the team, we also were a pretty small team and always needed an extra pair of hands.
+You might be wondering how I ended up collaborating on architecture and infrastructure, given that I was originally hired as a backend engineer.
+The truth is, I was extremely lucky.
+There were managerial changes within the company, and a few months after I started, a new CTO joined the team.
+We were also a pretty small team and always needed an extra pair of hands.

 Read more →